Jesus, Judas, money, and the poor

 One thing we can determine is what Jesus thinks about helping the poor - he was not fond of the idea: Jesus said, “Leave her alone.
 She bought it so that she might keep it for the day of my burial.
 You always have the poor with you, but you do not always have me.

-There you have it - according to vs. 7-8 of chapter 12, Jesus disagreed with Judas, intimating that it is unwise to give money to the poor since there will still be poor people.
+There you have it - according to vs. 7-8 of chapter 12, Jesus disagreed with Judas, intimating that it is unwise to give money to the poor since there will always be poor people.
+Why help the poor when there will always be poor people, even after you help them???
 It is best to use the money for Jesus foot-rub and his burial, since he will be with them for only a short time.

 How's that?
 I suspect that there are Christians who apply that logic to their lives today.
 Why help the poor, the sick, the hungry, the injured, the homeless, the mentally ill, because you will always have them with you.